Who’s Who in the Kitchen Remodeling World?

 Some of the big plumbing vendors in the market, like Fergusen, now carry kitchen cabinet lines also.
 Some of these cabinet lines are produced by the plumbing manufacturers.

-There are a lot of great Interior Designers, but unless they are specifically trained with a CKD, Certified Kitchen Designer degree, from the NKBA they should refer you to a Kitchen Designer for that part of the design.
+There are a lot of great Interior Designers, but unless they are specifically trained to be a Kitchen Designer, they should refer you .
 The intricacies of Kitchen design are never ending.
 Every fraction of an inch counts in Kitchen Design, and if you’re not totally familiar with the way cabinets are built, something like a full overlay door opening on a 45 corner can be a nightmare.

 Beyond that, new products and how they perform as well as who are good manufacturers and installers are key to getting the most out of a Kitchen professional.
-Have your Interior Designer coordinate with your Kitchen Designer for Material Selections.
+You can have your Interior Designer coordinate with your Kitchen Designer for Material Selections.

 Hardware Stores & Lumber Yards